PikaNoob/sonic-1-github-madness-3/the lore (in-canon to be determined).md

 # Sonic Heroes

 # Sonic
+Sonic got a tan and gained brainrot since his last outting.
+The rest is history

 # Ogorki
+Ogorki plans to defame the the white guys candy brand to advertise his pickles

 # Anakama
+idfk

 # Limited Sonic (from the rom hack Limited Sonic)
 It Is Limited

 # Neru
+Idfk

 # Gomer Gimpson
 Gomer.

 # Sailor Mercury
+Ask Conic I don't have time I DON'T HAVE TIME

 # Kiryu
 Awoken by the cacophony from Sonics intro cutscene, Kiryu must now fuck shit up in order to go back asleep